REMLA24-Team-5/operation/README.md

 - a GitHub workflow that automatically versions and releases the library in a package registry

 ## File structure
-The entire file-structure of the repository including explanations per file can be found below.
+The entire file structure of the repository including explanations per file can be found below.
 ```
 ├── assets                          -> folder containing supporting asset files
 │   ├── report.pdf                  -> report pdf